 RON REGÉ JR. is one of the most important comics artists of the past 20 years.
 His highly stylized, "cute-brut" drawings rely as much on heart and intuition as geometry.

 ►NEW! - THE CARTOON UTOPIA by Ron Regé Jr. (Fantagraphics): Ron's magnum opus, years is the making, is a visionary, visually energetic manual of magic and self-realization.
 Alchemy, sex, peace, mysticism, and love sweet love, all coalesce into one Cartoon Utopia.
 Even longtime fans of Rege's eyeball-exercising comics will be in for plenty of workout.
 Comics Journal Review, here.
 144 pages, 10" x 12", full color hardcovers, b+w interiors; $25.00.
-BACKORDERED

 JOSEPH REMNANT has been self-publishing his great "one-man anthology" Blindspot for the last couple years.
 His most recent project was illustrating Harvey Pekar's Cleveland.
 A classic cartoonist.

 BLINDSPOT #1 by Joseph Remnant.
 Along with Noah Van Sciver and a few others, Joseph Remnant is one of the most talented cartoonists working today in the "Neo-Underground-Alternative" style.
 His comic Blindspot features Pekar-esque tales of the everyday, like arguing music with a friend, or the age-old Cartoonist's Lament, but also fictional tales like that of Ace Goddard, washed-up Rock Star, and more.
 (Joseph's currently illustrating Harvey Pekar's Cleveland, one of the master's last projects, and it looks amazing!
 Meanwhile, check out this great self-published effort...)
 32 comic-sized pages, two-color covers, $5.00.
-BACKORDERED!
+OUT OF STOCK

 For more Joseph Remnant see HARVEY PEKAR's Cleveland